 Industrial chimneys use hazardous materials and deteriorate over time.
 A regular inspection is a proactive form of maintenance that uncovers many problems before they get worse.
-Drones are a fast and cost-effective — inspecting from a safe distance without affecting the structure itself.
+Drones are fast and cost-effective — inspecting from a safe distance without affecting the structure itself.

 Engineers With Drones have the industry experience to accurately identify areas that are deteriorating.
 Compiling the information into accurate, actionable reports.